 NOTE: Over time you can see updated commands for upgrading Atomic Host between releases by visiting this wiki page.

-As with Fedora 25, we will keep updating the Fedora 26 Atomic Host tree.
-However, we won’t be performing regular testing on that tree, and there will be no more formal releases for Fedora 26.
-Please upgrade to Fedora 27 to take advantage of regular testing and formal releases every two weeks.
+As with Fedora 27 we will keep updating the Fedora 28 Atomic Host tree but we won’t be performing regular testing on that tree and there will be no more formal releases for Fedora 28.
+Please move to Fedora 29 to take advantage of regular testing and formal releases every two weeks.